Update August 2020: Which travel insurance covers COVID-19?

 There’s cover to claim up to the policy limits if:

-- Your checked-in luggage is stolen, lost or damaged by a common carrier (like an airline or bus company).
+checked-in bag is stolen, lost or damaged by a common carrier (like an airline or bus company).

 This means as well if something gets stolen in your hostel, this would be covered.
 Just the amount of cash is the remaining question.